Adannaya/spambot/README.md

 pyinstaller --onefile spambot.py
 ```
 If you wish to have an icon for your executable, type `pyinstaller --onefile -i icon.ico spambot.py` instead.

+I used [this](https://youtu.be/UZX5kH72Yx4) YouTube tutorial to help with making the EXE file.